sharontherese/latin-mass-funeral/content/pontifical-rite-of-baptism/index.md

 [^4]: Unknown.
 "Pontifical Baptism in the Traditional Rite in Madison."
 New Liturgical Movement  (May 21 2017). http://www.newliturgicalmovement.org/2017/05/pontifical-tlm-baptism-in-madison.html#.X1j8nnlKjcc.

 [^5]: DiPippo, Gregory.
 "A Pontifical Baptism in the Extraordinary Form."
 New Liturgical Movement  (2013). http://www.newliturgicalmovement.org/2013/08/a-pontifical-baptism-in-extraordinary.html#.X1j8oHlKjcc.

+[^6]: ChurchPOP Editor.
+"Oregon Archbishop Uses 1962 Latin Rite to Baptize Youngest Baby of 12: “I Was Reminded of Why I Became a Priest”."
+(May 24 2019). https://churchpop.com/2019/05/24/oregon-archbishop-baptizes-baby-of-12-children-using-1962-latin-rite-i-was-reminded-of-why-i-became-a-priest/.